dentarg/auth0-blog/_posts/2016-10-25-documentdb-with-aspnetcore.markdown

 Notice how we set the **page size** by the MaxItemCount attribute of the FeedOptions.

 #### Dependency Injection
-When working on ASP.NET Core, one of the core features is Depedency Injection.
+When working on ASP.NET Core, one of the core features is Dependency Injection.
 Because of this, it’s vital that our DocumentDB provider is wrapped in a [service](https://github.com/ealsur/auth0documentdb/blob/master/Services/DocumentDbService.cs) that can be injected by an [interface](https://github.com/ealsur/auth0documentdb/blob/master/Services/IDocumentDbService.cs).

 A simple way is to create a service class that receives an **IConfiguration** (possibly coming from your [appsettings.json](https://github.com/ealsur/auth0documentdb/blob/master/appsettings.json) file) and creates an instance of our DocumentDbProvider: